-Representing precisely the climate system and the interactions between its components is a major challenge not only for climate modellers but also for scientists working on impact, mitigation and adaptation issues relating to climate change.
-Indeed, it is now common that climate change impact studies, e.g., in hydrology, environmental science or economics, use global and regional climate model (GCM and RCM) simulations as inputs into impact models.
-However, in spite of continued scientific progress in climate modeling, climate simulations often remain biased compared to observations (Christensen et al., 2008).
-This means that their statistical attributes such as mean, variance, extreme or even dependence structures between several variables and/or sites can differ from those calculated based on historical records.
-Therefore, using plain simulations can significantly affect the results of impact studies.
+Representing precisely the climate system and the interactions between its components is a major challenge not only for climate

+- modellers but also for scientists working on impact, mitigation and adaptation issues relating to Climate Change.
+Indeed, it 25 is now common that climate change impact studies, e.g., in hydrology, environmental science or economics, use Global and Regional climate model (GCM and RCM) simulations as inputs into impact models.
+However, in spite of continued scientific progress in climate modelling, climate simulations often remain biased compared to observations (Christensen et al., 2008).
+This means that their statistical attributes such as mean, variance, extreme, or even dependence structures between several variables and/or sites can differ from those calculated based on historical records.
+Therefore, using plain simulations can - 30 significantly affect the results of impact studies.

 To solve this issue, many statistical bias correction (BC) methods have been developed, in order to correct the statistical discrepancies of the simulations before climate change assessment studies.
 Most of the BC methods in use are designed to adjust univariate distribution features of climate variables, such as the mean (e.g., Delta method, Xu, 1999), the variance (e.g., simple scaling adjustment, Berg et al., 2012) or quantiles (e.g., "quantile-mapping", Haddad and Rosenfeld, 1997).
-The last technique received notable success, since it permits the adjustment of the mean, the variance and any quantile of the climate variables.
-Its theoretical framework has been conducive to the development of multiple versions of quantile-based methods (e.g., Panofsky and Brier, 1958; Déqué, 2007; Gudmundsson et al., 2012; Vrac et al., 2012).
-However, all these univariate BC methods are designed to correct variables independently, i.e., are applied separately for each physical variable at each specific location (e.g., grid cell).
-Although univariate distribution features are adjusted according to references, it can generate inappropriate multivariate situations where the dependence structure between variables and sites is not corrected from the model and misrepresented (Maraun, 2013) or even modified.
-Ignoring the observed inter-variable and intersite dependencies in the correction procedure can result in obtaining corrected outputs with inappropriate physical laws and, thereby, distorting the results of impact studies (Zscheischler et al., 2019).
-It is therefore of paramount importance to adjust the dependence structures of climate simulations, in addition to 1-dimensional characteristics, before using it in subsequent studies.
+The latter technique received a notable success, since it permits to adjust the mean, the variance and any quantile of the climate variables.
+Its theoretical framework has been conducive to the development of multiple versions of quantile-based methods

+(e.g., Panofsky and Brier, 1958; Déqué, 2007; Gudmundsson et al., 2012; Vrac et al., 2012).
+However, all these univariate BC methods are designed to correct variables independently, i.e. are applied separately for each physical variable at each 40 specific location (e.g., grid cell).
+Although univariate distribution features are adjusted according to references, it can generate inappropriate multivariate situations where the dependence structure between variables and sites is not corrected from the model and misrepresented (Maraun, 2013), or even modified.
+Ignoring the observed inter-variable and inter-site dependencies in the correction procedure can result in obtaining corrected outputs with inappropriate physical laws, and thereby distorting the results of impact studies (Zscheischler et al., 2019).
+It is therefore of paramount importance to adjust the dependence structures

+45 of climate simulations, in addition to 1d-characteristics, before using it in subsequent studies.